kristerhedfors/touchfs/llmfs/content/plugins/README.md

 Welcome to the LLMFS plugins guide!
 This document will help you understand and work with the special files in your `.llmfs` directory that make your filesystem smart and customizable.

+## 📝 File Generation Behavior

+Files in LLMFS are tagged for generation in two ways:

+1. **Initial Structure**
+   - All files created during filesystem mount are pre-tagged
+   - Content generates on first read
+   - No explicit touch needed for these files

+2. **New Files**
+   - Must be tagged using touch command
+   - Content generates on first read after tagging
+   - Behave like normal files after generation

 ## 🎯 What Can You Do With Plugins?

 ### 1. Customize File Generation